OpenDSA/OpenDSA/RST/en/CS5040slides/Testing.rst

    * Use what you can expect to pass from the sample I/O as a test for syntax.
 Grow this as you increase your functionality to match.

-   * Test basic insert (and table print)
+      * Test basic insert and print

       * Add testing for duplicates

-   * Add testing for collision resolution.
+      * Add testing for search.
 This will take much more work.

-   * Keep adding tests as you add functionality (update, delete, memory manager).
+* Keep adding tests as you add functionality.